Cameloo1/machine-learning-projects/1 - SPY Market Regime Clustering - KMeans/README.md

 ## Features

-- **Data Download**: Automatically fetches SPY price data using yfinance with fallback to Stooq API
+1. **Data Download**: Automatically fetches SPY price data using yfinance with fallback to Stooq API
+2. **Data Preprocessing**: Converts the data into a pandas DataFrame and sorts the data by date
+3. **Scaling**: Scales the data to have a mean of 0 and a standard deviation of 1
-- **Feature Engineering**: Calculates 1-day returns, 5-day and 20-day rolling volatility, and relative volume
+4. **Feature Engineering**: Calculates 1-day returns, 5-day and 20-day rolling volatility, and relative volume
-- **K-Means Clustering**: Identifies distinct market regimes using unsupervised learning
+5. **K-Means Clustering**: Identifies distinct market regimes using unsupervised learning
-- **Regime Labeling**: Automatically labels clusters as:
+6. **Regime Labeling**: Automatically labels clusters as:
    - **Calm**: Low volatility periods
    - **Trending Up/Down**: Moderate volatility with directional movement
    - **High Volatile Up/Down**: High volatility periods with positive/negative returns
    - **Sideways**: Moderate volatility with minimal directional movement
-- **Visualizations**: Generates two plots:
+7. **Visualizations**: Generates two plots:
    - Price chart with regime-colored points
    - Volatility scatter plot (5-day vs 20-day volatility)

 ## Installation